 What Is THCA?
 (Tetrahydrocannabinolic Acid Explained)

 THCA is the non-psychoactive cannabinoid precursor to Delta-9 THC.
 It occurs naturally in raw, unheated cannabis plants.
-Chemically, THCA contains a carboxyl group (COOH), which prevents it from binding to CB1 receptors in the brain—therefore producing no high.
+Chemically, THCA contains a carboxyl group (COOH), which prevents efficient CB1 receptor binding — so it doesn’t cause a “high” in raw cannabis.
+[2]

 Benefits of THCA (Non-Psychoactive Effects)